Rich's (discount store): History

-At its peak, the business operated 29 locations across New England.
-In 1994, the company had sales of $240 million.
+Bankruptcy and closure

 Due to retail consolidation and pressure from Walmart, the chain went bankrupt on March 14, 1996.
 Financial records in its bankruptcy filing detailed $63.4 million in assets and $51.3 million in liabilities.
-While the business was initially optimistic about its ability to emerge from bankruptcy, the store would shutter all its locations in December 1996.
+Although the business was initially optimistic about its ability to emerge from bankruptcy, the store shuttered all its locations in December 1996.
 Nearly 2,000 workers at the company's 28 stores in Massachusetts, Maine, New Hampshire, and Vermont lost their jobs by February 1997.